CiscoDevNet/roomdevices-macros-samples/README.md

-# Cisco CE Video Endpoints Macros
+# Cisco CE Room Devices - Macros
-Here you can find a selection of macros for CE Video Endpoints.
-Macros is a great new feature intruduced in CE9.2 that allows you to write
+Here you can find a selection of macros for CE Room Devices.
+Macros is a great new feature intruduced in CE9.2 that allows you to customise your Room Device.
+It it especially powerful in combination with the In-Room Control Extensions of the Cisco Touch 10 Control Panel.

 Macros available: